 Many individuals in the contemporary society are required to use more than one language in everyday life.
 Research in our laboratory focuses on these speakers and explores how they process their languages.
-We apply behavioral and neuroimaging methods (fMRI and tDCS), both in healthy adults and in individuals with a language disorder following
+We apply behavioral and neuroimaging methods (fMRI and tDCS), both in healthy adults and in individuals with a language disorder following brain damage, such as aphasia.
+Current projects in the lab address the following questions:

-- 1. What determines the differences among individuals in how successful they are in learning a second language?
+- What determines the differences among individuals in how successful they are in learning a second language?
 In one project, we look at the role of semantic processing and cognitive flexibility in vocabulary learning.
 In another, we study the interplay between auditory and motor systems in predicting the ability to acquire a foreign language pronunciation. - 2.
 How using a language (to speak, listen, write or read) is different in native vs non-native language?